Biconed graphs, weighted forests, and h-vectors of matroid complexes: A multicomplex of 2-weighted forests

+\begin{lemma} For any biconed graph $\G$, the multicomplex $\F(\GG)$ is pure. \end{lemma} \begin{proof} We must show that all maximal elements (under inclusion) of $\F(\GG)$ have the same degree.
+Recall from Lemma \ref{lem:activity} that the degree of a maximal element $(F,\omega)$ is given by the number of internally passive edges in the spanning tree $T$ where $\phi(T) = (F, \omega)$.
+We start by identifying which edges are always active.
+Any bridge (an edge whose removal increases the number of connected components) in $\G$ must be contained in every spanning tree and furthermore must be internally active.
+Bridges in $\G$ must have either $0$ or $\ol{0}$ as an endpoint (and $0\ol{0}$ is a bridge if and only if $\GG$ has no crossing edges).
+Any spanning forest of $\GG$ will contain a singular component (a component consisting of a single vertex) for each bridge of $\G$ that is not $0\ol{0}$.

-\begin{lemma} $\F(\GG)$ is a pure multicomplex. \end{lemma} \begin{proof} From Lemma \ref{lem:activity} we see that a $2$-edge-rooted forest of largest degree corresponds via $\varphi$ to a spanning tree with the property that every edge is passive.
-Translating the description of active/passive edges to $\F(\GG)$, we see that $\Fm \in \F(\GG)$ is of largest degree if and only if every component is either singular in $\GG$ (consists of a single vertex) or is $1$- or $2$-edge rooted, and there is a $2$-edge rooted component when $\GG$ contains a bridging edge.
-In order to prove the claim, it suffices to show that for any $\Fm \in \F(\GG)$ that is not of this largest degree, there is some $\Fdash \in \F(\GG)$ such that $\Fm \subsetneq \Fdash$.
+Now let $d$ be the largest degree of any monomial in $\F(\GG)$.
+Note that a $2$-weighted forest of degree $d$ corresponds via $\phi$ to a spanning tree of $\G$ with the property that every non-bridge edge is passive.
+From the above discussion, and translating the description of passive edges to $\F(\GG)$ via Lemma \ref{lem:active}, we see that $(F,\omega) \in \F(\GG)$ has degree $d$ if and only if

+\begin{itemize} \item all nonsingular components of $(F,\omega)$ have excess weight at least $1$, \item if $\GG$ has at least one crossing edge then $(F, \omega)$ has exactly one nonsingular component with excess weight $2$, and \item singular components are endpoints of bridges in $\G$. \end{itemize} To prove the lemma, it suffices to show that for any $(F,\omega) \in \F(\GG)$ that does not satisfy these properties, there is some $(F', \omega') \in \F(\GG)$ of higher degree such that $F \subseteq F'$ and $\omega(e) \leq \omega'(e)$ for any $e$ where $\omega'(e)$ is defined.
+To find such a $2$-weighted forest $(F', \omega')$, we identify an edge which may be added to $F$ or have its weight increased to get another valid $2$-weighted forest.
+We break it down into several cases.
+For each case the conditions $(C0)$, $(C1)$, and $(C2)$ of Definition \ref{def:2erf} will be clearly satisfied by $(F', \omega')$, and only $(C3)$ will need some explanation.

-If $\Fm$ contains any non-singular component which isn't rooted, we may root any edge to get our desired $\Fdash$.
-If $F$ contains a singular component $v$ that is not $\ol{0}$ and is not singular in $\GG$, add any edge of $\GG$ having $v$ as its endpoint.
+First note that if $(F,\omega)$ contains any non-singular component which is of excess weight 0, we may increase the weight of any edge in the component to get our desired $(F', \omega')$.
+If $F$ contains a singular component $v$ that is not $\ol{0}$ and is not the endpoint of a bridge in $\G$, we may add any edge of $\GG$ having $v$ as an endpoint to $F$.
 This does not create a cycle as $v$ was isolated.
-Now assuming $\Fm$ has all eligible components $1$-edge-rooted, the only remaining case is when $\Fm$ does not contain a $2$-edge rooted component but $\GG$ contains a bridging edge.

-If $\Fm$ itself does not contain any bridging edges, we simply add any bridging edge of $\GG$.
-If $\Fm$ does contain a bridging edge that is rooted, we make it 2-rooted.
-Finally assume that $\Fm$ contains a bridging edge but none that are rooted.
-Here to get out $\Fdash$ we add an edge root to a bridging edge $e$ such that there are no other bridging edges in the smallest path containing $e$ and the $1$-rooted edge (or $\ol 0$ if present) of the component.
-This ensures that $(C3)$ is still satisfied and the result follows. \end{proof}